Codes4Fun/starweb/README.md

  - searching
  - night vision mode

-Improvements for VR:
+Ideas for improving VR:
  - Small space option (room size distance for example), need head position tracking to be integrated.
- - maybe try to used fixed labels instead of rotating them by head orientation.
+ - maybe try to use fixed labels instead of rotating them by head orientation.

+#### MISC

+I originally intended this to be a 1 week project and it is already going past that.

 I accept bitcoins!
 [17Mqj42oV1xtMWt16MBPyveZZXKUaJFH1H]